Private Market Insights

 Today, a broad structural shift is underway, with the private equity market becoming larger, more diverse and more available to companies and investors than ever before.

-Aerial view of overpass intersection
+Aerial view of intersection overpass

 Driven by lower costs, less regulation, increased availability of private capital and more flexibility to focus on longer-term growth, corporations are increasingly choosing to forgo public listings.
 Additionally, given the large consolidation of banks and investment managers, the minimum size of a viable and attractive public deal (which includes both equity and debt) has grown over the years.